Comb through our hand-picked selection of alluring Caribbean swathes with the ultimate beach bum guide to the islands.

 Don’t.
 Whether it’s the laid-back family feel of Castillogrande, the myriad watersports options on offer in Laguito, or the beach clubs and resorts popping up in Tierrabomba, La Boquilla or Manzanillo del Mar, there’s a host of fun, sun and sea options for everyone.

 If only platinum sands and aquamarine waters will do for your and your crew, nothing beats the alluring elegance of the Rosario Islands, the most picturesque of the beach bunch.

-If you’re looking to do some stellar stargazing we’ve got some top liner beach retreats to choose from as well.
+If you’re looking to do some stellar stargazing we’ve got some top liner private island retreats to choose from as well.